Core Modules

 Introduction to Node.js Buffer

-You can create a buffer in Node.js using the Buffer.alloc
+You can create a Buffer in Node.js using several methods:

 .
-This is useful when you are dealing with data that comes in chunks.
+This is particularly useful when dealing with streams, where data might be received in chunks.

 Conclusion